-A prolonged decline in the price of Common Stock could result in a reduction in the liquidity of the Common Stock and a reduction in our ability to raise capital.
-A decline in the price of Common Stock could be especially detrimental to our liquidity, operations and strategic plans.
+A prolonged decline in the price of our common stock could result in a reduction in the liquidity of the common stock and a reduction in our ability to raise capital.
+A decline in the price of our common stock could be especially detrimental to our liquidity, operations and strategic plans.
 Such reductions may force us to reallocate funds from other planned uses and may have a significant negative effect on our business plan and operations, including our ability to develop new products and services and continue current operations.
-If our Common Stock's price declines, we can offer no assurance that we will be able to raise additional capital or generate funds from operations sufficient to meet our obligations.
+If our common stock's price declines, we can offer no assurance that we will be able to raise additional capital or generate funds from operations sufficient to meet our obligations.
 If we are unable to raise sufficient capital in the future, we may not be able to have the resources to continue our normal operations.

-If securities or industry analysts do not publish research or publish inaccurate or unfavorable research about us or our business, our Common Stock price and trading volume could decline.
+If securities or industry analysts do not publish research or publish inaccurate or unfavorable research about us or our business, our common stock price and trading volume could decline.

-The trading market for our Common Stock will depend in part on the research and reports that securities or industry analysts publish about us or our business.
+The trading market for our common stock will depend in part on the research and reports that securities or industry analysts publish about us or our business.
 Securities and industry analysts do not currently, and may never, publish research on us.
-If no securities or industry analysts commence coverage of us, the trading price for our Common Stock would likely be negatively affected.
+If no securities or industry analysts commence coverage of us, the trading price for our common stock would likely be negatively affected.
 In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrade our securities or publish inaccurate or unfavorable research about our business, our share price would likely decline.
-If one or more of these analysts cease coverage of us or fail to publish reports on us, demand for our Common Stock could decrease, which might cause the share price and trading volume to decline.
+If one or more of these analysts cease coverage of us or fail to publish reports on us, demand for our common stock could decrease, which might cause the share price and trading volume to decline.